ZacharieALES/porta-java/README.md

        * - the weight of item i is stored in position i-1 of array w[];
        * - do not use '*' to multiply a variable and its coefficient;
        * - the constraints must be separated by '\n' (here there is only one constraint)
-       * - portaName() enables to get the name of your variable for porta */
+       * - portaName() returns the name associated to your variable for porta */
       String constraint = w[1 - 1] + " " + portaName("x" + 1);